 Global Business Honors Program

-The four-year Global Business Honors Program selects incoming freshmen with stellar high school academic records and prepares them for high-level roles in the world's most dynamic firms and organizations.
+The four-year Global Business Honors Program selects incoming first years with stellar high school academic records and prepares them for high-level roles in the world's most dynamic firms and organizations.
 The 25 students in each GBHP class form a close-knit community of friends and scholars.

 What makes this program special?